mokbhai/botspace-assignment/README.md

 # BotSpace - Social Media App Mockup

-A modern social media app mockup built with React and TypeScript, featuring a realistic smartphone interface with interactive comment sections and optimized space utilization.
+A modern social media app mockup built with React and TypeScript, featuring a realistic smartphone interface with interactive comment sections and optimized space utilization that matches the design specification.

 ## Features